rykn1/ESD-Project-G9T2/README.md

 ## Shopping Complex Microservice

-## Translation Complex Microservice
-### 1. orchestrator.py
+### 1. shopItems.py
-- Orchestrates the microservices within the Translation Complex Microservice.
+- Extracting all of the items from the database
+-
-### 2. detect.py
+### 2. shoppingcart.py
-- Detects words in images using pytesseract OCR.
-### 4. translation.py
-- Retrieves extracted words and translates them using the Deep Translator API.
+- Displaying the selected items selected by the user
+-
-### 3. text_replacement.py
+### 3. payment_handler.py
-- Overlays the existing image with translated text using the Python Imaging Library (PIL).
+- Orchestrates the payment.py microservice
+- Publish a message to the rabbimq queue for notification.py
+### 4. payment.py
+-Invokes the STRIPE API where user will facilitate a payment process

-### 5. error.py
+### 5. notification.py
-- Displays error messages.
+- Upon consuming the message in rabbitmq queue, it sends an email to the user